peaBerberian/peaberberian.github.io/README.md

 # Paul's Web Desktop

+This is a desktop environment written in (Vanilla) JS, which also acts as my personal page.
-This is my personal website, which takes the form of a desktop environment, done with no external library nor dependency (besides a JS bundler to produce efficient bundles).
+It is done with no external library nor dependency (besides a JS bundler to produce efficient bundles).

 ![screenshot of this desktop](./screenshot.png) _showing off my pong skills_